nopnop2002/esp-idf-ftpServer/README.md

 ## File System Selection
 ESP32 supports the following file systems.
 You can select any one using menuconfig.
-- FAT file system on FLASH
+- FAT file system on Builtin SPI Flash Memory
-- FAT file system on SPI peripheral SDCARD
+- FAT file system on SD card with SDSPI Interface
-- FAT file system on SDMMC peripheral SDCARD(Valid only for ESP32/ESP32S3)
+- FAT file system on SD card with SDMMC Interface (Valid only for ESP32/ESP32S3)
-- FAT file system on SPI Flash Memory like Winbond W25Q64(Not supported in this project)
+- FAT file system on External SPI Flash Memory like Winbond W25Q64 (Not supported in this project)
-- FAT file system on USB Memory Stick(Not supported in this project)
+- FAT file system on USB Memory Stick (Not supported in this project)

 Besides this, ESP32 supports SPIFFS/LITTLEFS, but this project will not use SPIFFS/LITTLEFS because it cannot handle directories.